 - Assistance with feeding positions and techniques

-- Support with alternative feeding options
+- Education for alternative feeding options

 For a tongue-tie release at Monarch, the baby must be under four weeks old.